RyanSusana/elepy/docs/getting-started/getting-started.md

 # Step Four: Explore!

-Once you run Elepy you get access to five basic routes:
+You will be able to access the CMS at http://localhost:7777/admin.

+You also get access to an abundance of routes for your products, here are a few:
 ```
 GET       /products       //Find all products
 POST      /products       //Create a new product